You can get a personal look inside our student body by learning about individual students, where they are going, and where they have been.

-For starters, meet one of our Clinical Research Students, Stuart Scott, PhD, FACMG.
+Meet one of our Clinical Research students, Stuart Scott, PhD, FACMG.

 Dr. Scott joined our Clinical Research Department first through the Clinical Research Training Program (CRTP), and then through our Master of Science in Clinical Research (MSCR) program.